 For more details, learn how to use Plaud NotePin.

 Plaud NotePin is suitable for post-event transcription and summarization, rather than live transcription.
+This results in more accurate text, especially for long recording sessions.

 So it's best suited for scenarios including: